nikhil-sarin/a_simple_joint_likelihood/README.md

 # a_simple_joint_likelihood
-Decided that a joint likelihood tutorial is needed.
+Decided to write a joint likelihood tutorial